Coronavirus death toll rises by 44 in state, by 9 in Palm Beach County

 The number of tests reported Wednesday was significantly higher than the day before, 55,507 compared with 38,452.
 A total of 772,669 have been tested with 723,877 negative results and the remaining 1,321 inconclusive or not reported.

-The mortality rate involving positive cases is 4.4 percent in the state compared with 6.0 percent in the United States and 6.5 percent worldwide, which passed 324,000 deaths and neared 5 million cases Tuesday.
+The mortality rate involving positive cases is 4.4 percent in the state compared with 6.0 percent in the United States and 6.5 percent worldwide, which neared 330,000 deaths and passed 5 million cases Wednesday.
 Palm Beach County's rate was 6.1 percent, compared with Broward at 4.4 percent and Miami-Dade with 3.7 percent.
 With much fewer deaths, the mortality rate is 8.3 percent in St. Lucie, 8.3 percent in Indian River and 1.9 percent in Martin.

 The deaths in the state range from a 26-year-old man to a 103-year-old women, both in Miami-Dade.
 Ninety-four percent of the fatalities are 55 and older and 63 percent 75 and older in state data.
 A smaller percentage of older people have tested positive -- 43 percent 55 and older and 14 percent 75 and older.
-At the other end of the age spectrum, there are 305 cases of infants to 4 years old and 656 from 4-14 among the 46,944 testing positive through Tuesday.
+At the other end of the age spectrum, there are 305 cases of infants to 4 years old and 677 from 314 among the 47,471 testing positive.

 The county's total number of confirmed cases range from newborn to 104.
 Martin County also reported on Sunday an infant girl tested positive.

-Through Tuesday, West Palm Beach leads Palm Beach County with 894 cases, followed by Lake Worth Beach with 807, Boca Raton with 567, Boynton Beach with 521, Delray Beach with 431 and Belle Glade has 289.
+West Palm Beach leads Palm Beach County with 904 cases, followed by Lake Worth Beach with 819, Boca Raton with 572, Boynton Beach with 523, Delray Beach with 439 and Belle Glade has 296.
 The most cases on the Treasure Coast are in Port St. Lucie with 227.
+Stuart's cases jumped to 177 from 158 Tuesday and 94 one week ago, and Indiantown from 148 to 152.

 Palm Beach County has 4,776 cases out of 57,174 total tested, including 103 awaiting results, for 8.4 percent, not including those awaiting tests and inconclusive.